 At the heart of India's external economy problem were domestic vulnerabilities, Subbarao tried to reason with then finance

 minister P Chidambaram, but he was "always dismissive of this view".

-"He is too intelligent not to have seen the point; I suspect he found it politically convenient to point to an external scapegoat rather than call attention to domestic structural factors," the former RBI
+"He is too intelligent not to have seen the point; I suspect he found it politically convenient to point to an external scapegoat rather than call attention to domestic structural factors," the former RBI governor wrote.

 Rajan on his first day as governor on September 4 announced measures such as opening the forex window for oil companies and allowing banks

 Rajan offered that the outgoing governor announce those measures.
 But Subbarao let Rajan announce the measures as the outgoing governor thought "that the measures would be more effective if he (Rajan) announced them as incoming governor".

 The central bank regularly intervened in the currency market to cool off the exchange rate and tried to manage expectations and contain herd behaviour in the market by implementing measures to augment inflows and stem outflows, he said.

-eased external commercial borrowings rates, forced the corporate sector to bring dollars raised abroad immediately to the country, told banks
+RBI eased external commercial borrowings rates, forced the corporate sector to bring dollars raised abroad immediately to the country, told banks

 from taking positions in the currency.

 Restraining gold imports also helped in bringing down the current account deficit to 1.7 per cent of the gross domestic product (GDP) in 2013-14, from 4.8 per cent in 2012-13.

 However, by restricting the liberalised remittance scheme and raising the emergency borrowing rate of banks by two percentage points, Subbarao unwittingly indicated to the market that the central bank could be in a panic.

 "Did I make a costly misjudgement of the market reaction?
-That's a question that I agonised over all through the next couple of weeks till I left the Reserve Bank and indeed several times even afterwards," Subbarao
+That's a question that I agonised over all through the next couple of weeks till I left the Reserve Bank and indeed several times even afterwards," Subbarao wrote.